 We have missed you and are thrilled to welcome you back to SAP Center at San Jose!

 The health and safety of our guests, athletes, performers, and team members is and has always been our number one priority.
-As we begin welcoming you back into our venue, you can trust that we have continued to work closely with state and local health officials to responsibly and thoughtfully implement new safety protocols to provide you not only a safe, but enjoyable experience.
-Though things will be a bit different than the last time you joined us, we are so pleased to give you a reason to cheer and begin creating more unforgettable memories with you.
+As we continue welcoming you back into our venue, you can trust that we are working closely with state and local health officials to responsibly and thoughtfully implement new safety protocols to provide you a safe and enjoyable experience.
+Though things may be a bit different than the last time you joined us, we are so pleased to give you a reason to cheer and begin creating more unforgettable memories with you.

 GENERAL SAFETY INFORMATION

-FACIAL COVERINGS REQUIRED: All guests and staff are required to wear facial coverings at all times inside SAP Center except when actively eating or drinking.
+FACIAL COVERINGS REQUIRED: All SAP Center guests and staff are required to wear facial coverings at all times inside SAP Center except when actively eating or drinking.

 DIGITAL TICKETING: All tickets for events at SAP Center are issued as digital tickets accessible right from guests’ mobile devices.
-Tickets purchased through SAP Center, the San Jose Sharks and/or the San Jose Barracuda are available through the Sharks + SAP Center or Ticketmaster mobile apps or via mobile web.
-In order to provide a contactless experience for all guests, there will no longer be physical tickets.
+Tickets purchased through SAP Center, the San Jose Sharks and/or the San Jose Barracuda are available through the Sharks + SAP Center Mobile App presented by Western Digital, the Ticketmaster mobile app, or via mobile web.
+Physical tickets will no longer be issued.

-CASHLESS RETAIL: To limit the number of touchpoints between guests and team members, all retail purchases are now a cashless experience at SAP Center.
-Major credit and debit cards along with mobile payments will be accepted at all SAP Center retail locations.
+CASHLESS RETAIL: To limit the number of touchpoints between guests and team members, all retail and concession purchases are now a cashless experience at SAP Center.
+Major credit and debit cards along with mobile payments will be accepted at all SAP Center points of sale.
 Reverse ATMs are available for guests to convert their cash into debit card(s) that can be used inside SAP Center and wherever major credit and debit cards are accepted.

-IF YOU ARE NOT FEELING WELL: Stay home if you are feeling ill and/or know that you have been exposed to COVID-19.
+IF YOU ARE NOT FEELING WELL, STAY HOME: If you are feeling ill and/or know that you have been exposed to COVID-19, please stay home.

 GBAC STAR SERVICE: Because your safety and well-being are of paramount importance to us, heightened sanitation, health, and safety protocols are already in place at SAP Center at San Jose.
 The new procedures and processes not only follow all guidelines set forth by the Centers for Disease Control and Prevention (CDC), the State of California's Blueprint for a Safer Economy, and local agencies including the County of Santa Clara Public Health Department, they have also earned SAP Center the highest level of GBAC STAR Facility Accreditation as determined by the world's most respected venue industry cleaning association.